riverford/objection/README.md

 ### Inspect the registry

-Each registred object is assigned an id, you can get all the currently registered object ids from the `id-seq` function.
+Each registered object is assigned an id, you can get all the currently registered object ids from the `id-seq` function.
 Alternatively use the function `(status)` to print some useful data.

 ```clojure
 (obj/status)